gdi-de/apworkshop2026_ldtutorial/README.md

 For the sake of this example, we will discuss only selected details of how these principles are implemented here.

+[!IMPORTANT]
+> Important aspects when publishing a linked open data vocabulary:
+> - Choosing a non-common prefix for the vocabulary.
+Check existing prefixes, e.g., on [prefix.cc](http://prefix.cc) and mark this prefix with a description in the [VANN vocabulary for annotating vocabulary descriptions](https://vocab.org/vann/)
+> -

 We then use the software [pyLODE](https://github.com/rdflib/pyLODE) to render the generated vocabulary on an HTML page and to make it dereferencable for human users.

 In both datasets, we have defined a vocabulary namespace of [https://github.com/gdi-de/apworkshop2026_ldtutorial/ont#](https://gdi-de.github.io/apworkshop2026_ldtutorial/ont#)

 ## Publishing Linked Open Data